Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-notified-in-javascript-when-a-media-query-changes.md

 ---

 Media queries are fantastic and well used in modern web development.
-But how can one notify JavaScript if a particular media query is met.
+But how can one notify JavaScript if a particular media query is met?

 There is a window listener called: `matchMedia`, which does precisely this!